180 North Stetson Avenue

 Responsibilities include, but are not limited to:

-- Provide support at Council events approximately 3-4 times monthly (registration, ushering, etc.), requiring some evening and early morning hours.
+- Provide support at Council events, requiring some evening and early morning hours; moderate travel required

-- Occasionally assist at the front desk to relieve Reception and Database Services Assistant in meeting/greeting Council constituents and handling incoming calls.
+- Occasionally assist at the front desk to relieve the Reception and Database Services Assistant in meeting/greeting Council constituents and handling incoming calls

-- Exceptional attention to detail, time-management, and organizational skills
+- Keen attention to detail; excellent organizational and time-management skills

 The Chicago Council on Global Affairs is an independent, nonpartisan membership organization that provides insight – and influences the public discourse – on critical global issues.
 We convene leading global voices, conduct independent research, and engage the public to explore ideas that will shape our global future.
 The Council is committed to bringing clarity and offering solutions to issues that transcend borders and transform how people, business, and governments engage the world.

 Please email a cover letter and résumé as Word documents to firstname.lastname@example.org.
 Other career opportunities can be found on the Council’s website at www.thechicagocouncil.org.
 EOE